maana-io/q-tutorials/maana-fact-recognition-bot/README.md

 After you have have created the 2 kinds you can run the fact recognition bot.
 First, search for the "Maana Fact Recognition Bot" and drag it to the services inventory.
 Drag the extractByPattern function onto the workspace.

-Inside the graphiql for the service use the following mutation (In the mutation below the fieldName is "Text", but that should be the name of the field containing the text you want to extract.)
+Use the extractByPattern function, the fieldName is "Text", but that should be the name of the field containing the text you want to extract.)
 Notice that below, kind ID's are used and not names. "kindId" refers to the ID for "ThisKind" and "patternID" refers to the ID for "Pattern".

 <p><p><img src="extractByPatternFunction.png" alt="Kind", style="height: 80%; width: 80%; align: center"/>
 </p>
 <em>Figure 7: Result of running the extractByPattern function on the "Pattern" and "ThisKind" kinds</em>
 </p>

 This will extract facts from the kind "ThisKind" in field "Text" using the patterns defined in "Pattern".
-The results of the query will be a list of links ids.
+The results of the query will be a bot action.
 The extracted facts will be stored in the kind "PatternMatchResults" and links back to "ExtractTestKind" and "TriplePatterns" will also be generated.

 How do you see the results?
 The results are stored in the system kind (kind automatically generated at startup) called PatternMatchResult.
 All patterns are appended to this kind with links back to the original data and to the pattern that was used to extract the data.
 For this particular case, the result is the following "subject","predicate","object" in the PatternMatchResult Kind